Thomasjkeel/Trip_Purpose_Classification/Paper/README.md

 # Paper

 ## Summary
-Directory containing all laTeX files
+Directory containing all LaTeX files

 ## Notes
-See .pdf for the current raper structure
+See .pdf for the current paper structure